sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/README.md

 * [ResNeXt101 32X8D](https://pytorch.org/vision/main/models/generated/torchvision.models.resnext101_32x8d.html): A deep CNN architecture that builds on ResNet by introducing grouped convolutions, which split the filters into smaller groups for better feature extraction and increased model capacity without significantly increasing computational cost.
 * [ViT-Base/16-224 and ViT-Base/16-384](https://arxiv.org/abs/2010.11929): As already mentioned, these are ViT models that divide input images into patches and process them using transformer architectures.
 The numbers indicate the patch size (16x16) and input resolution (224x224 or 384x384), with the larger resolution offering better accuracy at the expense of computational efficiency.
 * [DeiT-Base/16-384](https://arxiv.org/abs/2012.12877): A Data-efficient Image Transformer (DeiT) that improves upon ViT by introducing data-efficient training techniques and token-based distillation, resulting in strong performance without requiring massive datasets.
-* [Swin-V2-T-Base](https://pytorch.org/vision/main/models/swin_transformer.html): A Swin Transformer that uses shifted windows to efficiently model long-range dependencies.
+* [Swin-V2-T-Base](https://pytorch.org/vision/main/models/swin_transformer.html): As previously mentioned, a Swin Transformer that uses shifted windows to efficiently model long-range dependencies.
 This hierarchical architecture enables scalability to higher resolutions while improving accuracy and efficiency in image classification tasks.

 | **Model**            | **Type**       | **Num.
 Params** | **Accuracy** | **CPU Performance** | **GPU Performance** |